Here you will find "how to" guides for Marvin's basic features.

 Deleting a timer (or others like task jar, filters, etc.) is done by clicking the small "x" that appears directly above it.
 There is no undo in this case.

-In the settings you can configure some things about the way Marvin looks and works.
+In the settings you can configure some things about the way Marvin looks, sounds and works.

-Marvin has 4 looks you can choose from right now.
+Marvin has 4 themes you can choose from right now.
 Pick two and toggle between them in the main view with the keyboard shortcut: "o".
 There will be many more themes coming in the future.
 But most of them you will have to unlock by being productive. ;)

 To create a task in either place you click into the task input bar (at the very top of the window), type out your task and hit the return/enter key on your keyboard.